ProgerXP/Notepad2e/README.md

 ### PCRE Support
 * Replaced incomplete *Notepad2* regexp implementation with a fully-featured Boost regex - with `(a|b)`, backreferences `\1` (both in Search and Replace Strings) and other features. #90 #114
 * One particularly useful feature is ability to change character case with new escape codes: `\l` (one next symbol becomes lower-case), `\L` (all following become lower-case), `\u` and `\U` (similar but for upper-case), `\E` (cancels effect of the preceding `\L` and `\U`).
 Example: replace from `(.)(.)` to `\l\1\u\2`.
+* An ICU version is available, which adds Unicode support to Boost regexps, allowing `\U` and others to work on non-ASCII symbols. #162
 * Original Notepad2's regexp didn't support UTF-8 buffers (only ASCII) - Boost's does. #78
 * Boost was hacked to allow Replace string to contain NUL (`\0`) - normally it truncates the buffer.
 * **Attention:** there are two kinds of backreferences (`\n` and `$n`) and unlike in PHP they are used differently: #145